fossi-foundation/wishbone/src/b3/source/05_timing.rst

 **OBSERVATION 5.05**
   Realistically, the WISHBONE interface will never be expected to operate over a nearly infinite frequency range.
-However this requirement eliminates the need for non-portable timing con- straints (that may work only on certain target devices).
+However this requirement eliminates the need for non-portable timing constraints (that may work only on certain target devices).

 **OBSERVATION 5.10**